Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## What do I need?

-- A Linux server (e.g., Ubuntu 22.04 LTS).
-(You can run it locally for testing but we presume you're using a hosted server.)
-This has been tested using an AWS EC2 t2.large instance.
-- A domain name (e.g., `relay.myCoolDomain.com`) which you will point to your hosted server.
+Ubuntu running on a local machine, or a hosted server + a domain name.
+The latter is preferable, but you can run it locally for testing.

 ## Installation